-In compliance with each of the following individual contracts, it is recommended that the Board approve the following compensations for the 2022/2023 school year effective July 1, 2022:
+On the motion of Mr. LaPorte, seconded by Mrs. Shaw, in compliance with each of the following individual contracts, the Board approved the following compensations for the 2022/2023 school year effective July 1, 2022:

 Name Position Salary Benjamin Getkin Computer Support Specialist \$44,000.00 Donna O'Toole Technology Integration Specialist \$63,800.00 Justin Talbert Systems Administrator \$75,306.17